-Background: Frontiers in Medical Science are one to two week full-time courses to be offered during the months of October, February, and March.
+Background: Frontiers in Medical Science (excluding Bioethics) are one to two week full-time courses to be offered during the months of October, February, and March.
 These courses emphasize "translational medicine" with the purpose of providing a format and content through which advances in basic science can be taught in relation to their clinical application.

 Students who earn a PhD, MPH, or MTR degree while in medical school need no frontiers courses since the degree fulfills the three-week requirement.